Coronavirus: Equifax Service update

 The Coronavirus has changed the way we manage almost every aspect of our lives.
 At Equifax we continue to provide you with the support and help you need about your credit information.
 This page provides specific Covid-19 related information about any change of service or information that we believe may be helpful to you during this pandemic.

 Our Knowledge Centre has a variety of articles about money management, debt management, identity protection, mortgages, loans and credit cards.
 If you have a question visit our FAQ section or you can raise a query via our Online Help.
-Alternatively our Call Centres are open from 9am – 5pm, Monday to Friday.
+Alternatively our Call Centres are open from 8am - 6pm Mon to Fri (excluding 25th & 26th December).

 Update: Equifax service update